-Safe and autonomous driving through model-based systems engineering
+Safe and autonomous mobility through model-based systems engineering

-Using a realistic end-to-end example, the Mobility Lab makes model-based CPS engineering tangible by means of an open-source stack, and in the process demonstrates how the abstraction can make system complexity manageable, from the early design phase to the finished system.
-In addition, by automating the development steps, companies can increase quality and efficiency while reducing costs.
+Using a realistic end-to-end example, the Mobility Lab makes model-based systems engineering tangible by means of an open-source technology stack, and in the process demonstrates how the abstraction can make system complexity manageable, from the early design phase to the finished system, through the use of models and automation of the development steps.
+This allows companies to respond to new requirements in a flexible manner and increase quality and efficiency while reducing costs.